crazy-eddie/arduino-cmake/README.rst

 So if you like to do things from the command line (using make), or to build your firmware where you're in control, or if you would like to use an IDE such as Eclipse, KDevelop, XCode, CodeBlocks or something similar,  then **Arduino CMake** is the system for you.

+Since the original has not been updated for two years, and pending pull requests to update to the latest *Arduino SDK* remain unmerged, I forked and will maintain for the forseeable future.

 Features
 --------